sparkfun/SparkFun_Ublox_Arduino_Library/Theory.md

-How I<sup>2</sup>C (aka DDC) communication works with a uBlox module
+How I<sup>2</sup>C (aka DDC) communication works with a u-blox module
 ===========================================================

-When the user calls one of the methods the library will poll the Ublox module for new data.
+When the user calls one of the methods the library will poll the u-blox module for new data.

 * Wait for a minimum of 25 ms between polls (configured dynamically when update rate is set)
 * Write 0xFD to module